KSJaay/Lunalytics/README.md

 - [ ] API keys for users
 - [ ] Move to Oauth2 for authentication
 - [ ] Allow session management (Track/logout from sessions)
+- [ ] Add support for multiple databases
 - [ ] Add support for more notification services
 - [ ] Better role based access control